Aircloak/TrainingMaterial/slides-server/content/analyst.md

 --

-## Consider the following statements:
+## Consider the following prior information:

 - a) 1 person was in the room
 - b) 25 people were in the room